Awards & Recognitions

 U.S. News & World Report

-University Hospital and University Children’s Hospital consistently ranks in U.S. News & World Report’s Best Hospitals.
+University Hospital and University Children’s Hospital consistently rank in U.S. News & World Report’s Best Hospitals.
 In 2020, University Hospital ranked #19 in Texas.

 In 2020, University Hospital ranked “High performing” in: